wheelnext/wheelnext/docs/summits/2025_03/call_to_action.md

 Concretely, here are ways to contribute.
 During the event:

 - Share your own goals, pain points, and ideas
-- Pick one of the 3 workshops to attend and collaborate on a small concrete deliverable
+- Pick one of the two workshops to attend and collaborate on a small concrete deliverable
 - Find out how you can help accelerate WheelNext development (prototypes, PEPs, working out use cases & user stories, etc.)